browserengineering/book/book/html.md

 The ill-considered Javascript `document.write` method allows Javascript to modify the HTML source code while it's being parsed!
-This is actually a [bad idea][document-write-bad]. implementation of `document.write` would have the HTML parser stop to execute JavaScript, but that would be slow down requests for images, CSS, and JavaScript used later in the page.
+This is actually a [bad idea][document-write-bad].
+An implementation of `document.write` must have the HTML parser stop to execute JavaScript, but that would be slow down requests for images, CSS, and JavaScript used later in the page.
 In fact, modern browsers use [speculative][speculative-parsing] parsing to start